bikash-barik/bikash-barik/README.md

 ## I'm a Student, Developer, and Programmer!
 - 🎓 Computer Science Engineer.
-- 🔭 I make Blockchain DApplication on [Coding With Bikash][website1]!
+- 🔭 I make Blockchain DApplication on [Coding With Bikash][website]!
 - 🥅 2020 Goals: Contribute more to Open Source projects and make 2 to 3 Blockchain Dapp
 - ⚡ Fun fact: I am also a GAMER and CONTENT WRITER!